Zimmi48/notes/Coq/refactoring.md

 It gets more complicated to replace `eapply` or if we don't want to provide explicit arguments to our theorem:
 `eauto using` does not seem to work; `eapply; eassumption` can fail depending on the order of generated subgoals.

+## Introductions

+`intros` is kind of an administrative step.
+The mechanism of sections can be used to avoid it.